 More than 60% of those surveyed also believe that agents “should work with sellers to provide more in-depth pictures/videos of properties than what buyers can find in online search portals.”
 (NAR Study, May 2020)

 What Can Realtors® Do?

 This information means that buyers and sellers expect their real estate agents to be tech-savvy local experts.
-It should also prove to you that buyers and sellers are looking for agents online as the real estate professional.
+It should also prove that buyers and sellers are looking for agents online as real estate professionals.
 They need to see an agent who looks comfortable in today’s online marketplace.